-- 3) Video assignment: These will be either documentaries or lectures I record.
-A link to the video is contained within the module.
-Again, I'm careful to limit the length of what you have to watch. - 4) Discussion forum post: For each video, you must submit at least one comment about it in the Discussion forum for that week's module.
-Your comment must be at least three sentences.
+- 3) Video assignment: These will primarily be documentaries.
+I may post videos I record.
+A link to the video or videos is contained within the module.
+Again, I'm careful to limit the length of what you have to watch. - 4) Discussion forum post about the video: For each video, you must submit at least one comment about it in the Discussion forum for that week's module.
+Each comment must be at least three sentences.
 A link to the forum is contained within the module.

-Once you post your comment in the Discussion forum, you must cut and paste it into the Discussion assignment box contained in that week's module.
+Once you post your comment in the Discussion forum, you must copy and paste it into the Discussion assignment box contained in that week's module.